MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/dateffective_price_overrides.md

 - Date effectivity is represented by the **Effective date** field in the price override record.

     > [!NOTE]
     > The date that is selected in the **Effective from** field should be within the effective dates of the parent price list.
-The price override will take effect on the date that is selected in the **Effective from** field, and it will apply until the end of the parent price list's end date.
-If you set up another date-effective price override for the same role price, the first price override will take effect on the date that is selected in the **Effective from** field, and it will apply until the start of the second override.
+The price override take effects on the date that is selected in the **Effective from** field, and it applies until the end of the parent price list's end date.
+If you set up another date-effective price override for the same role price, the first price override takes effect on the date that is selected in the **Effective from** field, and it applies until the start of the second override.

 - The **Scope** field is dependent on the context of the price list.
 If the price list context is **Sales**, you can select among customers, quotes, and project contracts.
 If the context is **Purchase**, you can select among vendors, subcontracts, and project vendor invoices.
 If the context is **Cost**, you can select among organizational units.